Totally real theta characteristics: Abstract

 \section{Abstract}

 A totally real theta characteristic of a real curve is a theta characteristic which is linearly equivalent to a sum of only real points.
 These are closely related to the facets of the convex hull of the canonical embedding of the curve.
+We give upper and lower bounds for the number of both of totally real theta characteristics and facets.